cagov/covid19.ca.gov-site-eng-playbook/content/pages/teams/content/upload-image.md

 ## Translated images

-If you have an image with text in different languages, you can upload it so it is displayed automatically on a translated version of the page.
+If you have an image with text in different languages, you can upload it so it's displayed automatically on a translated version of the page.
 Use the same language-specific suffix that is used for PDFs (for example, _--es_ for Spanish).
 If there is not a language-specific image, the site will default to the English version.

 Use the regular upload process to add your translated image with the appropriate suffix.